Arts & Crafts Productions: The "Toronto Music Scene"

-The Arts & Crafts Aesthetic
+The Arts & Crafts aesthetic

 A design house, Arts & Crafts is well known for a consistent look and quality to all releases.
 Design and art are important to the company, and are taken as another medium of artistic expression that the label supports.

-A&C has been nominated for five JUNO Awards for Album Artwork of the year.
-In 2006 for Broken Social Scene: Broken Social Scene (Louise Upperton (Director/Designer); Christopher Mills, Kevin Drew, Justin Peroff (Illustrators)), in 2009 for Constantines: Kensington Heights (Dallas Wherle, Robyn Kotyk and Alex Vs. Alex).
+A&C has been nominated for five JUNO Awards for Album Artwork of the Year.
+In 2006 it was nominated for Broken Social Scene: Broken Social Scene (Louise Upperton (Director/Designer); Christopher Mills, Kevin Drew, Justin Peroff (Illustrators)), in 2009 for Constantines: Kensington Heights (Dallas Wherle, Robyn Kotyk and Alex Vs. Alex).
 In 2011, Kotyk, Peroff, Charles Spearin, Joe McKay, Jimmy Collins and Elisabeth Chicoine were awarded the Recording Package of the Year Juno for Broken Social Scene's Forgiveness Rock Record box set and in 2012 for Timber Timbre's Creep on Creepin' On and Feist's Metals both earned nominations in the category.

 In 2014, Arts & Crafts designers Kotyk, Peroff, and Petra Cuschieri won another Recording Package of the Year Juno Award for "Arts & Crafts: 2003–2013" 4x LP compilation album.